 Cocaine and alcohol are the most common two drugs to be used together.
 Alcohol is often a trigger for recovering cocaine users, and for this reason, it’s crucial to abstain from all drugs during recovery.
 Someone that uses heroin and cocaine together, which is known as a speedball, is the most dangerous drug combination that involves cocaine.

 What Is Involved In Cocaine Addiction Treatment?

 The treatment model for cocaine abuse is simple, and it is commonly used for treating many types of addiction.
 Since there are very little and acute physical symptoms of withdrawal, if you are detoxing from cocaine, you will undergo a series of psychological withdrawal symptoms.

 When you abuse cocaine for a period of time, the body and brain become dependant on the constant euphoria associated with cocaine use.
 On average, you will begin to come down from the drug in as little as 1.5 hours after the last dose.

 The beginning stages of treating cocaine addiction are getting into a licensed detox facility.
-Detoxification is the process of removing all substances from the body under the care of medical professionals.
+NCBI is the process of removing all substances from the body under the care of medical professionals.
 Detox is usually done in a medical facility and lasts around seven days, depending on the severity of the addiction and if they are abusing more substances other than cocaine.